Soccer Officials And Referees

-Yes.
-Like other sports, the referee makes the final call.
-A soccer match's ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players, and fans.
-The referees are the ones making split second decisions that control when gameplay is paused, when a foul will be honored, and how the game will proceed.
+Like other sports, in soccer, the referee makes the final call.
+A soccer match’s ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players, and fans.
+The referees are the ones making split-second decisions that control when gameplay is paused, when a foul will be called, and how the game will proceed.